the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit02/02_act02/03A_frontend/3A_1_css_layout/_index.md

 them to causing them to fade into view with an animation.
 As you can imagine, there are many different ways to style content and sometimes we want to style content in multiple ways.
 This is where the "cascading" part comes in.
 We can apply multiple styles to a single element and these styles will be interpreted in a predefined way.
-For example, this allows us to say that all paragraph text in an HTML document should be represented with the font `arial` but also that certain paragraph elements should be represented with the font `arial-bold`.
+For example, this allows us to say that all paragraph text in an HTML document should be represented in black but also that certain paragraph elements should be represented in blue.

 ### Classes
-One way to apply styles to classes is to use what's called "in-line style" where we write style rules directly on our HTML elements.
+One way to apply styles to elements is to use what's called "in-line style" where we write style rules directly on our HTML elements.
 This is useful in some circumstances, but mostly it limits our ability to write abstract code and makes our code look messy.
-Instead, we normally use CSS classes to apply styles.
+Instead, we normally use CSS classes which we define in a separate CSS document to apply styles.
 To write a CSS class, we choose a name and then choose a particular set of CSS styles that should go with that name.
 For example, the `footnote` class may have styles to make it smaller, italicized, and appear at the bottom of a page.
 Then, we can add that class on to any HTML element and those styles will be used:
 ```html